-Kevin, a 41 year old carpenter working in the building industry, was sitting in stationary traffic when his car was struck from behind by another vehicle.
+Kevin, a 41-year-old carpenter working in the building industry, was sitting in stationary traffic when his car was struck from behind by another vehicle.
 Despite having applied his handbrake, the collision was forcible enough to shunt his car into the vehicle in front.

-Immediately after the accident his neck was painful.
-That night he slept badly and by the following morning he was painful and stiff over much of his body.
+Immediately after the accident his neck was painful and by the following morning he was painful and stiff over much of his body.
 He was off work for a week but was then forced to return for financial reasons.
-His symptoms became worse and he was feeling constantly “drained of energy“.
-Despite being tired, sleeping continued to be difficult and this only served to make him feel worse.
+His symptoms became worse and he was feeling “constantly drained of energy”.
+After struggling on for three weeks at work, he was unable to continue and his doctor signed him off with ‘whiplash’.

 In addition to the constant fatigue, he was by then suffering pain in his neck, head, shoulders, chest, lower back, right buttock, groin and thighs.

-At this point Kevin’s solicitors advised him to disclose the orthopaedic report to the insurance company and settle the claim based upon a 12 month loss.
+At this point Kevin’s solicitors advised him to disclose the orthopaedic report to the insurance company and settle the claim based upon a 12-month loss.
 Kevin contacted BLB Solicitors as specialists in chronic pain and we agreed to take over his claim.